 Sales Tax Reporting Requirements for Remote Sellers Below Nexus Threshold

 A company might be a non-collecting remote seller, but may be subject to specific reporting requirements.
 These reporting requirements are to its customers and the Department of Revenue.
 There are currently 14 states with this reporting requirement in place, some giving a threshold of sales as well.
 Most of these states require a written notice on customer invoices.
-This informs the customer of their use tax obligations since the company is not required to file sales tax in that state.
+The written notice informs the customer of their use tax obligations since the company is not required to file sales tax in that state.

 Additionally, companies are required to have a notice on their website or places of advertisement and purchase places.
 At year-end, most states require a summary of sales to be sent to each customer, as well as a review of customer information and sales be forwarded to the Department of Revenue.
-This way, the customer can self-assess use tax accordingly and so the Department can track down customers who do not.
+This way, the customer can self-assess use tax accordingly and the Department can track down customers who do not.

 Penalties and Voluntary Collection

 Above all, penalties relate to non-reporting remote sellers.
 Companies also have the option to register, collect, file, and remit sales tax in that state voluntarily rather than abide by the reporting requirements.
-A few states that have reporting requirements are Kentucky, Washington, Oklahoma, Colorado.
+A few states that have reporting requirements are Kentucky, Washington, Oklahoma, and Colorado.